 In some cases, a temporary stent or nephrostomy tube may be placed to aid healing and urine drainage.
 Your doctor will remove it once the kidney has recovered.

-MASSH provides state-of-the-art endourology facilities with expert urologists skilled in advanced PCNL techniques, supported by modern technology and a multidisciplinary care approach.
-With comprehensive aftercare and experienced surgeons, MASSH ensures safe, effective, and successful outcomes for kidney stone patients.
+MASSH Hospital, Chirag Enclave, South Delhi offers advanced endourology facilities with experienced urologists trained in modern PCNL techniques, supported by contemporary technology and a multidisciplinary care approach.
+With attentive post-procedure care and skilled surgeons, MASSH focuses on safe, effective treatment and successful outcomes for patients with kidney stones.

 In Standard PCNL, the patient lies in a prone (face-down) position, while in Supine PCNL, the patient lies on their back.
 Supine PCNL offers easier airway access for anesthesia and simultaneous retrograde procedures.
 Both techniques are effective, but the choice depends on patient condition and surgeon preference.